 Go to the homepage https://www.rickymichiels.com/

 The most striking trends are provided by websites from the sphere of show business.
-A special place is occupied by websites of figures and agencies from the world of high fashion.
+However, a special place is occupied by websites of figures and agencies from the high fashion world.
 Such is a portfolio for the Ricky Michiels casting studio.
 Jason Bradley, a freelance developer, drew his ideas for this project from glossy fashion magazines, placing colorful fashion photos on the homepage.

-In 2013, the web 2.0 site design trend was replaced by portal (magazine) layout.
+In 2013, the web 2.0 site design trend was replaced by a portal (magazine) layout.
 Round lines, realistic gradients, and three-dimensional icons have given way to sharp corners, flat design, minimalism, and clean images.
-The truth “everything that is brilliant is simple”, defining the nature of magazine layout, is still relevant in 2019.
+However, “everything brilliant is simple,” defining the nature of magazine layout, was still relevant in 2019.